Joseph-Sameh-0/IS322_IR_HW_1/README.md

 ## **Features**

-  -Builds an inverted index from a set of text files.
+  - Builds an inverted index from a set of text files.

-  -Stores the index in a serialized format for quick loading.
+  - Stores the index in a serialized format for quick loading.

-  -Allows querying the index to find documents containing a specific word.
+  - Allows querying the index to find documents containing a specific word.